giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 Many firewalls are configured to simply **drop** incoming packets.
 Nmap sends a TCP SYN request, and receives nothing back.
 This indicates that the port is being protected by a firewall and thus the port is considered to be _filtered_.

 myquestion: Do we also know beforehand that the port is open or close?
 I think not because that defeats the functionality of determining if a port is open or not.
 So, does that mean we sent a TCP request with syn flag to a port, then that port will either reply a RST flag or SYN/ACK flag or no reply at all.
+RST flag for a port closed.
+SYN/ACK for a port that's open.
+No reply for when port is behind firewall